javadbat/jb-input/README.md

 # jb-input

-text input web component with this benefit:
+text input web component with these benefit:

 - easy to add custom regex or function validation.